 If you’ve been following along over on IG you’ve seen me share several of the upcoming big trips I have planned.
-One that I’m so looking forward to is a New Zealand adventure coming up in December of 2019.
+One that I’m considering is a New Zealand adventure coming up at the end of 2019.
 The trip will start from Auckland, traveling to the base of the highest peaks and the deepest fjiords - natural wonders that can only be discovered at the end of the earth.
-If you’re interested in joining me, you can secure your spot on the trip here.
-Use the code “OWG250” on your registration form to get a $250 discount on the December New Zealand trip!
+If you’re interested in joining in, you can secure your spot on the trip here.
+Use the code “OWG200” on your registration form to get a $200 discount on the 2019 New Zealand trip!

 Interview with Ashley Blake and Laura Hamm of Traverse Journeys

 Interview by Andi Eaton / Edited by Estephanie Gomez

 It’s no secret that off-the-beaten-paths are kind of our thing.
 But possibly the most important path to consider is a path that’s a meaningful one – a stance that each of us at Oui We and our friends at Traverse Journeys are pretty passionate about.
 More than your average tour group, Traverse Journeys offers impactful travel opportunities across the globe - a message we can definitely get behind.

 With, quite literally, a world-ful amount of information out there, the Traverse team brings their vast knowledge and network of ethical resources to curate authentic experiences that transform both the traveler and the community.
 We caught up with founder, Ashley Blake, and partner, Laura Hamm to learn more about their company, what readers can expect from a Traverse expedition and what it truly means to travel with a purpose.

 Andi Eaton for Oui We: The name Traverse Journeys gives me a visual of something vast and big - an expansive sounding experience.
 Will you talk a little bit about the name and the mission of the company as well?